alexjlockwood/kyrie/README.md

 KyrieDrawable drawable = KyrieDrawable.create(context, R.drawable.my_vd_or_avd);
 ```

-Once we do this, we can perform several actions that aren't currently possible using `AnimatedVectorDrawable`s, such as:
+Once we do this, we can perform several actions that are currently not possible using `AnimatedVectorDrawable`s, such as:

 1. Seek the animation using [`setCurrentPlayTime(long)`][kyriedrawable#setcurrentplaytime].
 2. Pause and resume the animation using [`pause()`][kyriedrawable#pause] and [`resume()`][kyriedrawable#resume].